GermaniaKG/Logger/README.md

 ```

 This ***Monolog Processors*** array contains per default just Monolog's *WebProcessor* with `ip`, `method` and `url` extra context variables.

+Unless you want to add other processors than those configured by the specialised Service providers you won't need to use these.

 ```php
 $processors = $dic['Monolog.Processors'];